mozancetin/PyPassKeeper/README.md

 5. You can import and export your all data as json file.

 6. It's that simple!
 Now let the program store your passwords.
 You only need to remember **one password** and that is the password of this program haha!

+#TODO'S
+- Sha256 encryption method will be added for passwords